abdelkimo/or-tools/doc_sources/TUTORIALS/readme.txt

 deploy_tutorials.py:
 --------------------
+Clean first the subdirectories with the script above.
-Copy files from TUTORIAL TO DEPLOY and Copyright statements are added to each source file.
+Copy files from TUTORIAL TO DEPLOY and add Copyright statements to each source file in DEPLOY.

 Files are also zipped and added to DEPLOY/UPLOAD/tutorials.